Mosiah Rodrigues

 Mosiah Rodrigues (born 31 August 1981) is a Brazilian male artistic gymnast, representing his nation at international competitions.
 He participated at the 2004 Summer Olympics.
 He also competed at world championships, including the 2005 World Artistic Gymnastics Championships in Melbourne, Australia, and at the Pan-American Games.

+Gymnastics career

 Rodrigues won two bronze medals at the 2003 Games, in Santo Domingo for the high bar and pommel horse and a silver medal for the team competition.
 At the 2007 Pan-American Games, in Rio de Janeiro he won a gold medal on the high bar and a silver medal on the team competition.

+Personal life

 Rodrigues is a practicing member of the Church of Jesus Christ of Latter-day Saints, his parents being converts to that faith.